 Trillium Book Award

-Celebrating the 2012 Trillium Book Award
+Winners of the 2014 Trillium Book Award

 The Ontario government established the Trillium Book Award in 1987 to recognize excellence, support marketing and foster increased public awareness of the quality and diversity of Ontario writers and writing.

 This prestigious Award is the province’s leading award for literature.
 The quality of Ontario authors and writing speaks for itself with the international acclaim achieved by past Trillium winners including Margaret Atwood, Michael Ondaatje, Timothy Findley and Anne Michaels.